gonzajf/java-bites/src/main/java/OCP Study Guide/chapter-03.md

 2. Set: a collection that does not allow duplicate entries.
 3. Queue: a collection that order its elements in a specified order for processing.
 4. Map: a collection that maps keys to values, witho no duplicates keys allowed.
 The elements in a map are key/value pairs.

+### Using the *List* Interface

+You use a list when you want an ordered collection that can contain duplicate entries.
+Items can be retrieved and inserted at specific positions in the list based on an int index much like an array.
+Sometimes, you don’t actually care about the order of elements in a list.
+List is like the “go to” data type.
+The main thing that all List implementations have in common is that they are ordered and allow duplicates.
+Beyond that, they each offer different functionality.